LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 Step2: Then, from the account that you want to create the Auto Scaling group in, create a grant that delegates the relevant permissions to the appropriate service-linked role.
 The Grantee Principal element of the grant is the ARN of the appropriate service-linked role of asg in second account.
 The key-id is the ARN of the key in source account.

+For this command to succeed, the user making the request must have permissions for the CreateGrant action.

 https://aws.amazon.com/blogs/security/managing-permissions-with-grants-in-aws-key-management-service/